-Course No. Course Title Course No. of Credits Course The Туре Theory Practical Total 19MPSC401 Mind, Motion and Performance C - 11 4 0 4 Learning Objectives To provide students with theoretical knowle To assist students in analyzing the principle psychology in sports performance.
-To assist students in understand the applicat diagnosing psychophysiological and psycho treatment dge on the role s and practices of ions of sport psy social issues that of mind in sports coards of sports coards of sports coards of the sport of the spor ports performa ching and spor interventions in or counseling a nce. ts n and
+Course No. Course Title Course No o. of Credits S Course No. Course Title Type Theory Practical Total 19MPSC401 Mind, Motion and Performance $C-11$ 4 0 4 Learning Objectives To provide students with theoretical knowl To assist students in analyzing the principl psychology in sports performance.
+To assist students in understand the applica diagnosing psychophysiological and psych treatment es and practices of sports co aching and spo orts in